mkijowski/lab3-ceg-3400/LAB3-INSTRUCTIONS.md

 Setting up accounts on a system can be a difficult task to do securely.
-In part one students will work in groups of 3 to setup multiple users on your WSL environment.
+In part one students will work in groups of 3 to setup multiple users on your
+***AWS*** environment.
 Students will extract information from this virtual machine and document the process.

 Parts 2 and 3 will involve checking and changing file permissions.

+* Instructions for using AWS can be found [in the class repository here.](https://github.com/mkijowski/ceg3400-fall/blob/master/AWS_GUIDE.md)
+* After signing into the AWS console via AWS Academy use [this link to provision a Ubuntu system.](https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/new?stackName=ceg3400Lab&templateURL=https:%2F%2Fwsu-cecs-cf-templates.s3.us-east-2.amazonaws.com%2Fcourse-templates%2Fceg3400-mek.yml)

 ---